 While there are other insurance companies that can insure him, Gary’s provider has excluded claims involving heart disease.
 So, if he died of this cause, his beneficiary would not be able to claim on the policy.

 Gary could search for better coverage, by completing a pre-assessment with Compare the Market to get an idea of whether another provider could offer him a new policy that covers death due to heart conditions.

 While you may be able to find a life insurance provider that can cover your pre-existing condition, there are some things that many providers will not cover.
 Common exclusions include:

 Other exclusions for specific policies may also include:

-Ready to compare you options?
-Our free life insurance comparison service compares polices from a range of providers, to help you find cover.
-You will pay the same price as you would buying direct from a provider – the only difference is that you’ll get more choices!
+Ready to compare your options?
+Our free life insurance comparison service compares polices from a range of providers to help you find cover.
+You can compare all the features, benefits and prices of life insurance products in the one place, and all for free!